philjackson/wordy-date/README.md

 # wordy-date

 A clojure/clojurescript library that converts a date described as a human into an actual date relative to now.
+Just supports English at the moment.

 ## Usage